-Marvin Gaye Chetwynd’s permanent indoor play area for the Abbey Leisure Centre in Barking is the latest commission by Create.
-Titled The Idol, this ambitious new work brings art into the social space of a municipal facility and embodies the eclectic and exuberant mood of Chetwynd’s performances.
+Marvin Gaye Chetwynd’s permanent indoor play area for the Abbey Leisure Centre in Barking, titled The Idol, brings art into the social space of a municipal facility and embodies the eclectic and exuberant mood of Chetwynd’s performances.

 The project takes as its starting point the vernacular of soft play which first became prevalent in the 1980’s.
 With its wipe clean vinyl and heavily prescribed health and safety protocol, soft play carries a set of aesthetic and social conventions which become the medium for this new work.